SolaceDev/solace-dev-codelabs/markdown/tracing-ea/tracing-ea.md

 * Launching the OpenTelemetry Collector configured to use Solace modules
 * Launching Jaeger which offers a user interface to view traced events
 * Publishing messages to your broker to generate trace events
+* Launching an application that will generate spans that are sent directly to the collector

 Upon successful completion of this Code Labs, we encourage you to experiment with distributed tracing and the environment provided to see how it fits with your use case(s).
 This can include other message sources, Open Telemetry receivers, and telemetry analysis tools.